 - Providing gap analysis of Regulation E compliance, including preparing for and coordinating responses to CFPB examinations

 - Advising financial institutions on end-to-end design of electronic contracting processes, from drafting underlying account agreements to the design of the electronic presentation and signature process

-- Coordinating responses to DOJ subpoenas and civil investigative demands related to FHA lending practices issued to large FHA lender
+- Coordinating responses to Department of Justice (DOJ) subpoenas and civil investigative demands related to Federal Housing Administration (FHA) lending practices issued to a large FHA lender

-- Assisting bank and non-bank financial services companies and mortgage clients with regulatory and litigation issues related to state and federal consumer protection laws regarding lending, debt collection, and residential mortgage servicing and foreclosure, with particular focus on TILA and Regulation E issues
+- Assisting bank and non-bank financial services companies and mortgage clients with regulatory and litigation issues related to state and federal consumer protection laws regarding lending, debt collection, and residential mortgage servicing and foreclosure, with particular focus on Truth in Lending Act (TILA) and Regulation E issues

 - Advising non-bank financial institutions and mortgage lenders and servicers on state lending, servicing, and debt collection licensing and compliance matters, including examinations by state regulators

 Mr. Somers received his J.D. from the University of Chicago in 2009 and his B.A. from the University of Notre Dame in 2006.

 WASHINGTON, DC (January 9, 2017) – BuckleySandler LLP, a premier financial services, government enforcement, and litigation law firm, today announced the promotion of eight associates in four of its offices to counsel, and one of its regulatory attorneys to associate, effective January 1, 2017.
 “We...Press Releases

 Michelle L. Rogers, Edward W. Somers, and Lauren E. Quigley Authored a Law360 Article, "CFPB Shines Spotlight On Consumer Remittance Transfers"